andrewdavidmackenzie/flow/docs/running/running.md

 User's terminal Current Working Directory should be the root directory of the `flow` project

+### Compiling `flowstdlib` if you have used `cargo install` to install `flowstdlib`
+If you have not compiled the project from source using `make`, then it's probable that `flowstdlib` has not been compiled to WASM.
+However, there should be a `flowstdlib` binary on your system.
+This should be run, passing it the path to the flowstdlib source folder (the root, not `src` inside it) in order to compile it.

+This will take considerable time, and leave the compiled WASM files in `$HOME/.flow/flib/flowstdlib`

 ### Finding Libraries
 Environment variable `$FLOW_LIB_PATH` is set to a directory where the `flowstdlib` is compiled by default `$HOME/.flow/lib`, in order for `flowc` and `flowrcli` to be able to find library functions used.